simonmichael/hledger/hledger/Hledger/Cli/Commands/Print.md

 The `beancount` format tries to produce Beancount-compatible output.
 It is very basic and may require additional manual fixups:

-- Transaction and postings with unmarked status are converted to cleared (`*``) status.
+- Transaction and postings with unmarked status are converted to cleared (`*`) status.
-- Transactions' payee and or note are wrapped in double quotes.
+- Transactions' payee and note are wrapped in double quotes.
 - Transaction tags are copied to Beancount #tag format.
 - Account name parts are capitalised, and if the first account name part is not one of Assets, Liabilities, Equity, Income, or Expenses, "Equity:" is prepended.